Learn How to Get a Private Investigator Licensing in any State

 Montana

-- Licensing in the state of Montana is handled by the Montana Board of Private Security.
-The Board provides information pertaining to the licensing and regulation of professional investigators, trainees, process servers, firearm instructors, and other professions in the security industry in Montana.
+• The Montana Board of Private Security handles licensing in the state of Montana.
+The Board provides information about the licensing and regulation of professional investigators.
+In addition, it oversees trainees, process servers, firearm instructors, and other professionals in the security industry in Montana.

 Nebraska